euhenri/euhenri/README.md

-#### Hello World!
-My name is Henrique, I'm 25 years old and I'm from Manaus/AM, I'm graduating in the Computer Engineering course (10th period).
-I am currently working as a Back-end developer.
-I am a volunteer teacher for a project called cosmos project, where I teach basic programming to children from public schools in the Amazon. ❤
+#### 👋 Hi, I'm Henrique, a computer engineering graduate from Brazil.
+At 27 years old, I work as a Back-end developer and take on freelance programming projects focused on FiveM servers.
+I have solid experience in JavaScript, Lua, and Python, with a strong focus on system development and process automation.
+My skills include creating custom scripts, optimizing code, and integrating APIs for robust and scalable solutions.

 <div align="center">
   <a href="https://github.com/euhenri">